Glimesh/broadcast-box/README.md

 Broadcast Box acts as a [SFU][applied-webrtc-article].
 This means that every client connects to Broadcast Box.
 No direct connection is established between broadcasters/viewers.
 If you want a direct connection between OBS and your browser see [OBS2Browser][obs-2-browser-repo].

+### Real-time Chat

+Broadcast Box includes a built-in real-time chat system.
+It uses Server-Sent Events (SSE) for efficient message delivery and supports features like message history and session resumption.

+- **Low Latency**: Messages are delivered instantly via SSE.
+- **History**: New users can see the last 10,000 messages when they join.
+- **Resilient**: Supports `Last-Event-ID` for resuming chat after a disconnect without losing messages.
+- **Simple API**: Easy to integrate with any frontend using standard HTTP and SSE.

 [applied-webrtc-article]: https://webrtcforthecurious.com/docs/08-applied-webrtc/#selective-forwarding-unit
 [obs-2-browser-repo]: https://github.com/Sean-Der/OBS2Browser